Earn Your Master of Dispute Resolution (MDR) Online from Pepperdine Caruso Law

 The online Master of Dispute Resolution (MDR) program is offered by Pepperdine Caruso School of Law’s Straus Institute—top-ranked for dispute resolution in the U.S. News & World Report 2021 law school rankings.1 The program empowers professionals across a variety of industries to judiciously resolve conflicts between parties and artfully negotiate complex transactions.
 By learning to overcome obstacles to achieve better organizational outcomes, students position themselves for career advancement and new leadership roles.

-Why Earn a Master of Dispute Resolution?
+Why Earn a Master of Dispute Resolution Online?

-Earning a master’s in dispute resolution helps students better understand the root causes of conflict and how to facilitate collaboration.
+Pepperdine’s online master’s in dispute resolution helps students better understand the root causes of conflict and how to facilitate collaboration.
 The most effective leaders know how to negotiate for the best results and manage conflicts before they interfere with organizational goals.

 A Master of Dispute Resolution can especially benefit managers who need to navigate complex workplace challenges and gain the competitive edge to reach the next level of leadership.